Anupa-123/Taiyo-Assignment/README.md

 # Taiyo-Assignment
-About the Task.
+The Task is to

-Create a scraper to get data from one of the following websites.
+create a scraper to get data from one of the following websites.
 The scrapper file should be in the .py format and scrapper must have a single python class which will be called to get the required data.
 The output should be in the csv format.
 Requirements:
 ● Only pick one of your trial tasks from the sources listed below